1. Evolve appears to be stuck, how to I reset it?

 - Hold Control + Shift, press Esc.
 This will bring up the Windows Task Manager.

-- Select the Processes tab, then highlight "OfficeEvolveDesktop".
+- Select the Processes tab (If you don't see this click 'More Details' on the bottom left), then highlight "OfficeEvolveDesktop".

 - Click on End Process, then agree to the question that comes up.
 You can then start Office Evolve again.